 Another significant impact of the expanded facilities of Just Neighbors (IHN) is that we are able to serve so many more families in need.
 More than double the number of family members can now receive shelter and services.
 With the current economic crisis facing our nation, more and more people have desperately needed crisis housing.
 Just Neighbors (IHN) is better positioned than ever before to respond to this need with welcoming hearts and professional case management.
 Just Neighbors (IHN) was founded from the challenge and call to serve the “least of these” in our community.
 Now we can serve better than ever before.

 Most families coming to Just Neighbors (IHN) have left difficult, desperate circumstances.
 They may have been living in an apartment without electricity or heat.
 They may have been living in their car.
 They may have been “bouncing” from the home of one family member to another.
 They may have been “split apart” to access services available only to homeless individuals.
 At Just Neighbors (IHN) they now have a place to think of as their own.
 While it is a key part of our mission to move families forward toward self-sufficiency and independence as quickly as possible, it is just as important that they feel welcome during their stay with us.
-The warm welcome so characteristic of Just Neighbors (Interfaith Hospitality Network) is given even greater expression in our new family center.
+The warm welcome so characteristic of Just Neighbors (Interfaith Homeless Network) is given even greater expression in our new family center.

 In the new Just Neighbors (IHN) facility, volunteers from host congregations now come to the East State location to provide the evening meal, fellowship with guests, and read and play with children.
 These volunteers continue to be the heart of Just Neighbors (IHN) ministry.
 Just as guest families have lost their homes, so too have they lost a sense of self-esteem and identity.
 Meaningful engagement with congregational volunteers helps to affirm our guests as the valuable human beings they are.
 The relationship among guests and volunteers is a remarkable experience of learning and growing for all.
 The increased space afforded by the renovated and expanded family center provides many more opportunities for a variety of activities shared by guests and volunteers.

-To all who made the new Just Neighbors (Interfaith Hospitality Network) family center a reality: Thank you so much!
+To all who made the new Just Neighbors (Interfaith Homeless Network) family center a reality: Thank you so much!
 Your generosity and kindness have already touched the lives of many people.
 Your goodwill and compassionate action promise to have a positive impact on families for generations to come.

 Please contact us to find out how your congregation or group can become a part of Just Neighbors (IHN) Network of service!